-This is no less than a German TV tax that each household ought to pay in order to finance the production and the broadcasting of content by public channels.
+This is no less than a German TV tax that each household ought to pay in order to finance the production and the broadcasting of public channels.

 Put your anti-bore suit on and learn here why it’s important to take care of this and fast.

-Why and how did you receive this Rundfunkbeitrag letter at home?
+Why and how did you receive this Rundfunkbeitrag letter?

 This German TV tax has been issued by the government in 2013 to replace an older rule that stated that only owners of radio and TV sets should pay any kind of fees.
 This older rule was hard to apply since it was practically very difficult to check whether or not it was the case for any given individual.
 Many people lied and got away with it since agents were not legally allowed to come into your home.